readytensor/rt-datasets-forecasting/README.md

 - Time granularity = quarterly
 - Number of past covariates = 0
 - Number of future covariates = 0
+- Number of static covariates = 0

 #### Attribution

 This dataset is sourced from the repository for [Darts](https://unit8.com/resources/darts-time-series-made-easy-in-python/) python package for time series forecasting.
 See here for more information:
 https://github.com/unit8co/darts

+---

+## Avocado Sales

+#### Alias (on scoreboards): avocado_sales

+#### Domain / Industry: Agriculture and Food Industry

+#### Description

+This dataset is sourced from the Hass Avocado Board.
+It contains data from weekly retail scans over 169 weeks beginning in January 2015, detailing national sales volume (units) and prices of Hass avocados.
+The information is sourced directly from the sales records of retailers, reflecting actual sales.
+It covers various retail outlets including grocery stores, mass merchandisers, club and drug stores, dollar stores, and military commissaries.
+The average price listed represents the cost per individual avocado, even if sold in multi-unit bags.
+The dataset only includes Product Lookup codes (PLUs) for Hass avocados, excluding other avocado types like greenskins.
+This dataset is useful for timeseries forecasting and trend analysis in the context of the agricultural industry.

+#### Dataset characteristics

+- Number of series = 106
+- Series length = 169
+- Forecast length = 12
+- Time granularity = Weekly
+- Number of past covariates = 7
+- Number of future covariates = 0
+- Number of static covariates = 1

+#### Attribution

+The dataset is sourced from the Hass Avocado Board.
+Dataset can be downloaded from here: https://hassavocadoboard.com/ Filter for "Category Data" and download the weekly level "UNIT SALES, DOLLAR SALES AND ASP" report.

 ---